darinz/PSL/11_support_vector_machine/README.md

 - **03_non-separable_case.md**: Soft margin SVM, slack variables, KKT for non-separable case, gamma parameter, loss+penalty view
 - **04_nonlinear_svms.md**: Nonlinear SVMs, feature space embedding, kernel functions, kernel machines, RKHS
 - **05_appendix.md**: Additional notes and references

+## Recent Enhancements

+- **Expanded Explanations:** All modules now feature clearer, more detailed explanations of mathematical concepts and algorithms.
+- **LaTeX Math Formatting:** All math is now formatted using inline ($`...`$) and display (```math) LaTeX for readability and copy-paste support.
+- **Code Examples:** Python and R code snippets are provided and explained for all major algorithms.
+- **Image-to-Text Conversion:** PNG images containing math or text have been transcribed into markdown with LaTeX where possible, improving accessibility.
+- **Visual Aids:** Diagrams and figures are referenced and described in context to support conceptual understanding.

 ## Prerequisites